AdamNatad/PageSizer/README.md

 I created this for myself to streamline my publishing process, and I’m sharing it to help other writers and indie authors who love working in Google Docs™ as much as I do.
 No complicated setup, just install, customize, and write your story your way.

-- Google Chat™ is a trademark of Google LLC
+- Google Docs™ is a trademark of Google LLC

 - NatadTech™ is a trademark of NatadTech Solutions OPC
 ---